greed-dev/pd2-cleaner/README.md

 # pd2-cleaner
-Cleans up messes made by cheaters in Payday 2

 ## Warning:
 ### This mod is made to clean up messes made by cheaters.
 It is therefore highly destructive.
 Use at your own risk.